Travel nursing is open to RNs and Surgical Technologists who have at least a year of clinical experience in a hospital setting.

 Most assignments are between 8 and 26 weeks long.
 Sometimes the facility offers you the option to renew if you want to stay longer!
 That allows you to decide where and when you want to work.

-Depending on your nursing specialty and what is in demand you can pick where you want to go!
-Your preferred city may not have your specialty available but we do everything we can to make sure you go where you want to!
+Depending on your nursing specialty and what is in demand, you can pick where you want to go!
+Your preferred city may not immediately be available, but there are many great travel opportunities and maybe your favorite city will eventually come available.

 Because of the high demand, travel nursing often pays very well.
 In addition, travel nursing agencies pay for your housing while on assignment.
 Your compensation varies based on skill level, specialty, and facilities.
 Also many travel nursing companies have great bonus programs and provide retirement, medical, and dental benefits.